Castlevania: Symphony of the Night: Plot

-Castlevania: Symphony of the Night begins during the ending of the previous game in the series, Castlevania: Rondo of Blood, where Richter Belmont confronts and defeats Count Dracula.
-Four years later, in 1796, Richter goes missing, with Dracula's castle reappearing one year later.
-Alucard arrives at the castle to destroy it, meeting Maria Renard, who once fought alongside Richter and is searching for him.
-Alucard meets Richter, who claims to be the new lord of the castle.
+Castlevania: Symphony of the Night begins during Richter Belmont's confrontation and defeat of Count Dracula in 1792.
+(Note: As depicted in Castlevania: Rondo of Blood (1993)) The story then moves forward to 1797, by which time Richter has been missing for one year and Dracula's castle has reappeared.
+Dracula's son Alucard, who has been in a self-imposed slumber since helping Trevor Belmont defeat his father 300 years prior, (Note: As depicted in Castlevania III: Dracula's Curse (1989)) awakens and journeys to the castle to destroy it.
+He meets Maria Renard, who once fought alongside Richter and is searching for him.
+Alucard locates Richter, who claims to be the new lord of the castle.
 Convinced that Richter is under somebody else's control, Maria urges Alucard not to hurt him and gives him the Holy Glasses, which allows him to see past illusions.
 In the castle's keep, Alucard confronts Richter and learns that he plans to resurrect Dracula, so the two can fight for an eternity.
 During a fight, Alucard breaks the spell controlling Richter, and Dracula's servant Shaft appears and tells them that Dracula will still be resurrected soon.

 Alucard leaves Richter and Maria to confront Shaft, venturing into an upside-down duplicate of the castle to seek him out.
 Shaft reveals he planned to end the threat of the Belmont clan by controlling one of them and forcing the clan to fight one another.
 After defeating Shaft, Alucard faces his father, who vows to bring an end to humankind because Alucard's mother Lisa was executed as a witch.
 Alucard refuses to join his father in his revenge, and he defeats him.
 Alucard tells Dracula that he has been thwarted many times because he lost the ability to love after Lisa's death, and that Lisa's final words were of eternal love for him and a plea not to hate or at least harm humanity.
 Before Dracula dies, he asks for Lisa's forgiveness and bids his son farewell.

 After escaping the collapsing castle, Alucard rejoins Maria and Richter.
 Maria is relieved that he escaped, while Richter blames himself as the reason for Alucard's fight with his father.
 Alucard tells Richter, "the only thing necessary for the triumph of evil is for good men to do nothing" (a quote attributed to Edmund Burke), and resolves to disappear from the world because of his cursed bloodline.
 Depending on how much of the castle the player has explored, Maria either chases Alucard in the hope of changing his mind, or resigns herself to Alucard's fate and leaves with Richter.